Skip to main content

 Silly Fun in Niagara Falls Centre

 Everything under the sun is available on the Canadian side for entertainment.
-There’s Ripley’s Believe it or Not, haunted houses, carnival rides, arcades and themed restaurants.
+There’s Ripley’s Believe it or Not, haunted houses, carnival rides, arcades, and themed restaurants.
 The kids we saw were loving every minute of it.
 If you have a couple hours to kill, you can pick your poison along offshoot roads from the Niagara Parkway.

 Note: As of March 2021, the casino is temporarily closed due to COVID.
 Definitely check local information if you’re planning your trip this year.

-Day Trips from Niagara Falls
+Day trips from Niagara Falls

 Once you’ve had your fill of the falls, it’s well worth exploring more of the region and its natural beauty.

-Buffalo, NY: We’re big fans of Buffalo, especially in the summer when all the magical breweries fling their doors open to embrace fresh air imbibing.
+We’re big fans of Buffalo, especially in the summer when all the magical breweries fling their doors open to embrace fresh air imbibing.
 Not to mention, you can kayak through the city, take an architecture tour, and enjoy some late night bites.
 Have a peek at our full Buffalo post for some great ideas!

-Niagara county wine: Niagara-on-the Lake on the Canadian side is a premier spot for wineries in the area.
+Niagara-on-the Lake on the Canadian side is a premier spot for wineries in the area.
 You can certainly tour and taste all day at a variety of properties, from small batch family-own businesses to larger, more well-known national operations.
 If you want to avoid too much driving, consider a tour that takes you behind the scenes at wineries or offers a quick taste at a few different ones on the same day.
-Craft beer, artisan hard cider and spirits can be found in the region too.
+Craft beer, artisan hard cider, and spirits can be found in the region too.

-Toronto: This destination is only 90 minutes from Niagara Falls and gives a more urban vibe to your trip.
+This destination is only 90 minutes from Niagara Falls and gives a more urban vibe to your trip.
 Try a CityPass to hit a few of the major attractions, then enjoy some Canadian specialities for dinner.

 Generic_468x60